mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

    - SPI
    - UART

-In general, drivers in the mikroSDK 2.0 Click library provide interfaces for initializing and configuring the drivers.
+In general, drivers in the mikroSDK 2.0 Click library provide interfaces for initializing and configuring the drivers:
 * **<driver_name>_cfg_setup** function
 * **<driver_name>_init** function